 - Cloudiness of the eye

 Most of the signs of this fungal infection are very rare and few are similar to other dog illnesses.
 In such a case, it is always better to visit a veterinarian for diagnosis of canine valley fever.
 Many dogs do not exhibit the primary valley fever symptoms and develop symptoms related to disseminated valley fever.

 Canine Valley Fever Treatment

 The valley fever treatment is generally taken care by use of antifungal medications.
 The Coccidioidomycosis treatment requires use of about 6 to 12 months of extensive medications.
 In case of disseminated valley fever, the treatment is even longer.
-If the disease is disseminated in the central nervous system, that is, brain and spinal cord, the dog requires lifelong treatment with medication.

 The antifungal medications are in form of capsules that include ketoconazole, itraconazole and fluconazole.
 Other treatment for this fungal infection includes cough suppressants, pain relief medications, fever medications, nutritious dog food and good dog care.

 Dogs generally respond well to the treatment and will show significant improvement in dog health within a few weeks.
 You cannot do anything to prevent Coccidioidomycosis, but try to keeping him away from dirt and soil as much as possible.
 This was all about symptoms of valley fever in dogs that will help you in understanding this canine fungal infection.